wdi-atx-11/node-express-jwt-tokens/README.md

 That's it.
 Now the last step.

-## An error handler for when there isn't a token - Codealong (10 mins)
+## An error handler for when there isn't a token
 _Technically_, our app is good to go.
 If you try to access one of your agents, you won't be able to.
 You'll see a bunch of junk that looks like this:

 <img width="795" src="https://cloud.githubusercontent.com/assets/25366/9152366/3074b6be-3dda-11e5-8104-dba53428e936.png">